 Transgender people are in dire need of access to comprehensive, culturally sensitive, and affordable health care.
 Transgender-specific clinics that offer a range of diverse services are needed, in addition to the integration of transgender competent care in mainstream health service organizations.
-Many transgender people purchase hormones on the street without a prescription, and their use can be unsafe when not monitored by a medical professional.
+Many transgender people purchase hormones on the street, underground markets, or on the internet without a prescription, and their use can be unsafe when not monitored by a medical professional.
 The provision of hormone therapy is neither costly nor difficult, and transgender people's quality of life is markedly improved through appropriate hormone use.